vaibhavjainv/serverless-patterns/msk-lambda-schema-avro-python-sam/README.md

    - Receipt of the message batch from the MSK topic
    - Successful deserialization of the Avro message
    - The decoded message content and any processing performed on it
-   - You should see that the consumer only processed messages with zip codes starting with *1000*
+   - You should see that the consumer only processed messages with zip codes starting with *2000*
-   - Messages with zip codes starting with *2000* are filtered out by the event source mapping and never reached the Lambda function
+   - Messages with zip codes starting with *1000* are filtered out by the event source mapping and never reached the Lambda function

 The consumer Lambda function automatically processes messages from the MSK topic.
 It parses the Kafka messages and outputs the fields in the Kafka messages to CloudWatch logs.

 Each key has a list of messages.
 Each Kafka message has the following properties *Topic, Partition, Offset, TimeStamp, TimeStampType, Key and Value*

 The *Key* and *Value* are base64 encoded and have to be decoded.
-The Python code automatically decodes the base64 values.
+[AWS Lambda Powertools for Python](https://docs.powertools.aws.dev/lambda/python/latest/) automatically decodes the base64 values.
 A message can also have a list of headers, each header having a key and a value.

 The code in this example prints out the fields in the Kafka message and also decrypts the key and the value and logs them in CloudWatch logs.